2020PB/police-brutality/reports/Alabama.md

 ### Police officer pepper sprays protestors for no reason | June 3rd

-Police officer exits his vehicle and begins pepper spraying protestors for no apparent reason
+Police officer exits his vehicle and begins pepper spraying protestors for no apparent reason.

 **Links**

 *  https://twitter.com/bitchthot420/status/1268350308398268416

-### Police tear gas reporters, prevent them from leaving | June 3rd
+### Police tear gas reporters | June 3rd

-Police use tear gas on reporters and protestors, who are then blocked from leaving the area by other officers
+Police use tear gas on reporters and protestors, who are then initially blocked from leaving the area by other officers.

 **Links**